GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_filesystem/index.md

 You are done Step 6!
 Reload your app and add some todos.
 Click **Export to disk** to export your todos to a .txt file.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/D5YDP8PChoRlsCxAOkPa.png", alt="The Todo app with exported todos", height="650", width="659" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/D5YDP8PChoRlsCxAOkPa.png", alt="The Todo app with exported todos", height="650", width="659" %}

 ## For more information {: #recap }